Manage Employee Groups

-To create a group from the desktop portal, navigate to the Employees page.
-Select the employees you would like to include in this group, click on More Actions, followed by Add Selected to New Group.
+To add an employee to a group from the desktop portal, navigate to the Employees page.
+Select the employees you would like to include in this group, click on Edit Groups, followed by Add Selected to Group.

-Similarly, to remove employees from a group, select the employees you would like to remove, click More Actions, and then Remove Selected from Group.
+Similarly, to remove employees from a group, select the employees you would like to remove, click Edit Groups, and then Remove Selected from Groups.
 In the pop-up window, select the group from which you would like to remove the employees, and confirm by clicking Remove.

 How many groups can an employee be in?

 An employee can be in as many groups as you like!
 1 or 10 or beyond - it's up to you.

 Will I be able to see groups created by other administrators?

 You will be able to see any groups where you have administrative access to ALL employees in that group.
 If you are an administrator for all company employees in your TeamSense account, you will see all groups.

 For organizations that use divisions in TeamSense, some administrators may only have access to a subset of employees.
 In that case, the administrator will only see a group if they have administrative access to every employee in the group.
 For example, an administrator who only has access to Division A will only see groups where every group member is an employee in Division A. If a group has some employees in a different Division B, then the Division A administrator will not see this group in their desktop portal.